 Ray & Nina Crist

 Ray Crist has spent the last three decades immersed in shamanism, various styles of yoga, Chinese medicine, martial arts, and Reiki.
-He has been offering workshops and trainings at Kripalu Center for Yoga and Health and around the globe for over 15 years.
-Ray’s trainings focus on how to use shamanic tools and yoga to live a balanced and empowered life.
+He has been offering workshops and trainings at Kripalu Center for Yoga and Health, NY Open Center, Yoga Journal, Blue Spirit, Boddhi Tree Yoga Resort and around the globe for over 15 years.
+Ray’s trainings focus on how to use shamanic tools and yoga as technologies that assist us to reach an optimal state of being in order to to live a balanced, empowered and extraordinary life.

-Ray was diagnosed with stage 4 cancer in 2003 and left his home country of Greece to begin his extensive travel through Peru and Mexico in search of indigenous healers.
-To his surprise, the shamans he met told him that they couldn’t heal him ... but that he could become a shaman and heal himself.
+Ray was diagnosed with stage 4 cancer in 2003 and was given 3 months to live.
+He left his home country of Greece to begin his extensive travels in search of indigenous healers.
+His path led him through Mexico and Peru.
+To his surprise, the shamans he met told him that they couldn’t heal him ... but that they could train him to become a shaman and heal himself.
 Ray went on to become an apprentice of three shamans from lineages as old as the Inca civilization and the Amazon jungle shamans - spending several months of each year living with them as family, learning, studying, and healing.
-He received several initiations until he climbed to the top level of the Q'ero lineage and was eventually initiated by his teachers as a Kuraq Akulleq, an Elder of the tribe.
-This Quechua word translates to “seer” or “visionary” and comes with it a directive to share the Q'ero teachings to other nations as a planetary representative of the tribe.
+He received several initiations until he climbed to the top level of the Q'ero lineage and by the 12th year of his apprenticeship was initiated by his teachers Don Sebastian Pauccar Flores as a Kuraq Akulleq.
+This Quechua title translates to “seer” or “visionary” and comes with it a directive to share the Q'ero teachings to other nations as a planetary representative of the tribe's culture and medicine.
 This has become the mission of Ray’s life, and he founded The Jaguar Path in 2007 as the home base for that work.

 Ray is honored to share these teachings that he holds so close to his heart.
 He is known for focusing on affection and humor in his delivery, softening and opening the hearts of his students to receive the accelerated healing that these teachings can offer.
 Ray bows to the unfathomable power of this work and to the unlimited potential of each member of the ever-growing international Jaguar Path Tribe.